 If you’re new to climbing and want to learn, there are plenty of outfitters that will literally show you the ropes, including Austin Ascents, Rock-About Climbing Adventures, Outpost Wilderness Adventure and Texas Climbing Adventures.

 Designated an International Dark Sky Park, Enchanted Rock offers just as many spectacular views at night as during the day; you just have to look up.
 From anywhere in the park you are far enough from city lights to spot the Milky Way and, if you’re lucky, a shooting star or two.
 There are even star parties scheduled throughout the year for those who want to learn a bit more about astronomy and experience the magic of the park at night with others.
-Check the park website for schedules.
+Check the official Enchanted Rock State Natural Area website for schedules.

 Make a Pit Stop in Fredericksburg